Tommy Lasorda: Public persona

 In 1996, Lasorda voiced the role of Lucky Lasorta, a Black and White Havanese commentating the baseball game in the film Homeward Bound II: Lost in San Francisco.
 He made a cameo appearance in the movie Ladybugs (1992) alongside comedian Rodney Dangerfield.
 Lasorda portrayed the Dugout Wizard in the syndicated children's television show The Baseball Bunch.
 His other television credits playing himself include Silver Spoons, Who's the Boss?, CHiPs, Hart to Hart, Fantasy Island, Police Squad!, Hee Haw, Simon & Simon, Everybody Loves Raymond, and American Restoration.

 Lasorda partially owned the food company Lasorda Foods, which was known primarily for pasta sauces that Lasorda stated were based on a family recipe passed down to his wife, Jo.
 In September 1989, the company became a wholly owned subsidiary of the Denver firm Discovery Capital Corp.
 Lasorda continued to own 10% of the restructured entity.
 The parent company through which Lasorda maintained his stake, Lasorda Foods Holding Corp Inc., was initially based in Fountain Valley, California, before moving to Irvine and then Paramount.
 A Boca Raton, Florida-based company, Modami Services, acquired Lasorda Foods Holding Corp Inc. in August 1993.
 Lasorda and Lasorda Foods President Steven Fox, who together owned a majority of Lasorda Foods stock, were paid in Modami shares.

-Lasorda developed a reputation for conflict with opposing teams' mascots.
-On August 28, 1988 the Phillie Phanatic, the mascot of the Philadelphia Phillies, was riding an ATV, carrying a stuffed likeness of Tommy Lasorda.
-Lasorda chased the Phanatic around the field, pushing him to the ground before taking the stuffed likeness away and striking the Phanatic with the mannequin several times.
-Approximately one year later, on August 23 1989, the Montreal Expos' mascot, Youppi, was taunting Lasorda and performing stunts on top of the Dodger's dugout that annoyed Lasorda so deeply he asked third base umpire Bob Davidson to eject Youppi from the game.
-This marked the first time in MLB history that a mascot was ejected from a game.
-In an interview, Lasorda also admitted to having confronted the San Diego Chicken, the unofficial mascot of the San Diego Padres, and threatened to choke him if he did not stop his in-game stunts.
+Lasorda developed a reputation for conflicting with opposing teams' mascots.
+On August 28, 1988, at an away game against the Philadelphia Phillies, the Phillies' mascot, the Phillie Phanatic, carried a dummy resembling Lasorda.
+Lasorda chased the Phanatic around the field, pushed him to the ground, then hit him with the dummy.
+Approximately one year later, on August 23, 1989, at an away game against the Montreal Expos, Lasorda yelled at the Expos' mascot, Youppi!, for performing stunts and pretending to sleep on top of the Dodgers' dugout.
+Third base umpire Bob Davidson ejected Youppi! from the game, marking the first time in MLB history that a mascot was ejected from a game.
+In an interview, Lasorda admitted to confronting the San Diego Chicken, the unofficial mascot of the San Diego Padres, and threatened to strangle him if he did not stop his in-game stunts.

 In June 2005, President George W. Bush asked Lasorda to serve as a delegate to the U.S. National Day at the World Exposition in Aichi, Japan.
 In 2008, the government of Japan conferred upon Lasorda the Order of the Rising Sun, Gold Rays with Rosette, which represents the fourth-highest of eight classes associated with the award.
 The decoration was presented in acknowledgment of his contributions to Japanese baseball.

 Prior to his death, Lasorda was the oldest living Hall of Famer, attaining that distinction after the death of Red Schoendienst on June 6, 2018.